ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 ### Section 4.1 - Continuous Sample Space

-In a **continous sample space**, there are an infinite number of points you could choose.
+In a **continuous sample space**, there are an infinite number of points you could choose.
 But the probability of picking a single point is zero.

 ### Section 4.2 - The Cumulative Distribution Function

 **Definition 4.1** - Cumulative Distribution Function (CDF)

 > $$ F_X(x) = P [ X \leq x] $$

+Recall this from previous sections.
+It applies to continuous random variables as the probability of any single event is 0, but for all values up to and including a single value is how we calculate the probability of a continuous function.

 **Theorem 4.1**